 - Winner must be available to attend the Universities Fighting World Hunger Summit in Portland, Maine, on March 15-16, 2019.

-Applications for the 2019 World Hunger Leadership Award will be accepted through January 15, 2019, at 5 p.m.
+Applications for the 2019 World Hunger Leadership Award will be accepted through January 30 at 5 p.m. (deadline has been extended).
 Download the application and instructions here.

 Learn more about our 2018 award recipient, Cedric Haibiyaremye, in this article by NPR.